IMPIMBA/vagrant-mesh-net/README.md

 ===========================================

 This repository contains a yaml, vagrant and other configuration files for setting up a virtual HPC Cluster Environment.
-The execution hosts are connected via a 3D Cube Mesh Network.
+The execution hosts are connected via a 3D Torus Network.

 Needed Software
 ---------------